“What would it take for you to want to go back to monogamy?” Brad asked me, jokingly, the other day. “What would I have to do?”

 And of course, as I’ve argued at length before, it’s very difficult – perhaps impossible – for humans (or animals in general) to get all of their sexual needs met by one person over the course of their entire lifetime.

-I disagree with people who imply my “neediness” and loneliness are unhealthy.
+I disagree with people who imply my “neediness” and loneliness are my problem.
 I think we evolved living communally – and I think close-knit communal living works best when there is sexual openness, as opposed to exclusivity.
 Maybe you’ve evolved past that and are able to live in monogamy or isolation.
 I haven’t and don’t believe most people have.
-Don’t take it personally.